juliateleki/nightly/README.md

 # Nightly Inventory

-An app to help users complete their nightly inventory
+An app to help users complete their nightly inventory, a tool of self improvement and introspection.
+Identify character defects and make corrective measures to improve them.

 Addresses the following 4 character defects: resentment, selfishness, dishonesty, and fear.